 light snowfall danced through the night air.

 The man crouched down and leaned back against the tarnished silver tree.
 A ragged brown cloak covered his head.
 He tucked the cloak around his chin and ducked his head to stave off the freezing wind.
 A small fire burned in the cracked, rusted pot at his feet, his sole source of light and heat.
-He’d picked up the kindling along the way.
+He’d collected the kindling along the way.

 Branches hung down around him, the same dull gray color as the trunk.
-The hard lines of the leafless, bare branches seemed smelted out of tarnished silver, as if embracing him within the bars of a jail cell.
+The hard lines of the bare branches seemed smelted out of tarnished silver, as if embracing him within the bars of a jail cell.

 The tree was surrounded by a wrecked building.
 The roof was mostly caved in, the walls fallen down.
 Nothing kept out the wind and snow.
 The fire at his feet was alone in the darkness, the only sign of human life.

 The village beyond the building was much the same.
 At least half of the structures had collapsed, filling the streets with small mountains of debris.
-Of the few houses that managed to survive, few retained any useful form or function.
+Of the houses that managed to survive, few retained any useful form or function.
 No lights glowed in the windows.
 No signs of the inhabitants were evident anywhere.